 The South Cooper Mountain Community Plan to Be Considered for Adoption

 The proposed community plan adoption includes amendments to the City’s Comprehensive Plan, Land Use Map, and Development Code.
 The initial hearing was held on November 5th.
-A continuation of the hearing is scheduled for December 3rd.
-The City of Beaverton is proposing to implement zoning for the site acquired by Beaverton School District for a new high school within the area.
+A continuation of the hearing was held on December 3rd when the City of Beaverton approved the proposal to implement zoning for the site acquired by Beaverton School District for a new high school within the area.
 The proposal is for adoption of the City’s R1 (Residential Urban High Density District - 1,000 sq.ft. per dwelling unit) Land Use (Zoning) District.
 The site is located at the northwest corner of the intersection of SW Scholls Ferry Road and SW 175th Avenue.
-This will be a new agenda item for the Planning Commission on December 3rd.

 The Willamette Water Supply Program is planning to develop an additional source of water from the mid-Willamette River at Wilsonville.
 This project will expand the Willamette River Water Treatment Plant and add pipelines and storage to serve communities in Washington County.
 Several pipeline route alternatives are being considered.
 Construction in most areas will not begin for several years.